hyuanmech/LionPower/README.md

 # LionPower
 Electrochemical-thermal model

-The model applies conservative numerical schemes to discretise non-linear, coupled PDE equations and solves the discretised equations using both Jacobian based and Jacobian free methods.
+The model applies conservative numerical schemes to discretise non-linear, coupled PDEs and solves the discretised equations using both Jacobian based and Jacobian free methods.

 At the current stage, the model works as expected but further optimisations are still required,